6 Strategies for Real ROI from F&B Technology Investments

 5. Plan for Adoption

 Even the best technology won’t bring real business benefits if employees don’t adopt it.
-To maximize ROI, leading companies ensure training, communication and change management plans are in place from the start.
-The following items can help teams embrace changes:
+To maximize return on investment, leading companies ensure training, communication and change management plans are in place from the start.
+The following items can help teams embrace changes and impact employee engagement:

 • Digital work instructions